tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 : The unit of the path metric value is interpreted in the context of the path metric type.
 The derived identities SHOULD describe the unit and maximum value of the path metric types they define.
 : For example, the bound of the 'path-metric-loss', defined in 'ietf-te-packet-types', is defined in multiples of the basic unit 0.000003% as described in {{!RFC7471}} and {{!RFC8570}}.

-explicit-route-hop:
-: A YANG grouping that defines supported explicit routes as defined in {{!RFC3209}} and {{!RFC3477}}.

-te-link-access-type:
-: An enumerated type for the different TE link access types as defined in {{!RFC3630}}.

 lsp-provisioning-error-reason:
-: A base YANG identity for reporting LSP provisioning error reasons.
-No standard LPS provisioning error reasons are defined in this document.
+: A base YANG identity for indicating LSP provisioning error reasons.
+No standard LSP provisioning error reasons are defined in this document.

 path-computation-error-reason:
-: A base YANG identity for reporting path computation error reasons as defined in {{pc-error}}.
+: A base YANG identity for indicating path computation error reasons as defined in {{pc-error}}.

 protocol-origin-type:
 :  A base YANG identity for the type of protocol origin as defined in {{protocol-origin}}.